harrowm/cpm68k-bootstrap/README.md

 - an old version of the EMACS editor
 - the cpm68k distribution

-The code has been tested on a 68010 and 68020 board as well as under th "r68k" Rosco emulator.
-Under Mame there is an issue with writing to the SD Card.
-Mame crashes out under load.
+The code has been tested on a 68010 and 68020 board as well as under the "r68k" Rosco emulator (look in rosco_m68k/code/tools).

 The main sources for the project are listed below.
 The code is really a mash-up between Plasmode's work on the mpu302 and Damien Wildie's work on the S100 single board computer.